AeshanaShalindra/POS_mini_project/README.md

 $ npm install
 $ npm start
 ```
--And now you are good to go :)
+- And now you are good to go :)

-plase note that this project is still work in progress
+### plase note that this project is still work in progress

--In order to operate, please first create an Admin acount where all other user(pos operator) accounts can be handled
+- In order to operate, please first create an Admin acount where all other user(pos operator) accounts can be handled
--Then create an user account and add multiple items in to orders
+- Then create an user account and add multiple items in to orders